 Better still?
 You will be traveling in style in an air-conditioned vehicle with a bilingual driver, and complimentary bottled water.

 If you prefer not to rent a car, this is arguably the next best option.
 This way, the journey to Mahahual by road takes around 4.5 hours, rather than the 7 hours or so that it takes when you have to change buses numerous times.

 For a private transfer, you are looking at around $350 each way or $700 round trip for up to 8 people.
 While that obviously isn’t the most economical choice, it is also not quite as expensive as you may imagine if there is a group of you.

 Assuming there are 8 people, it works out to around $43.50 per person, each way.
 If there are 6 of you, you are looking at $58 each.
 Long-distance bus tickets in Mexico are not that much different in price.

 Uber exists in Cancun (it is actually the only part of Quintana Roo where it is legal).
 So too do several licensed taxi firms.

 Not only is the price of a private shuttle service either cheaper or comparable, the service and vehicle are usually better.
-There is a difference between traveling in a luxury Mercedes Benz and in the back of a regular street taxi.
+There is a difference between traveling in a luxury, air-conditioned Mercedes Benz and in the back of a regular street taxi.

-Similarly, not every taxi in Mexico has functioning air conditioning or strong air conditioning.
-Traveling long distances in 95-degree heat is unbearable without AC!
+Not every taxi in Mexico has functioning air conditioning and travelling long distances in 95-degree heat is unbearable without AC!

 Be mindful of taxi scams